 We constantly review our curriculum, keeping it fresh, relevant and challenging in line with the principles of Curriculum for Excellence.
-We promote active learning strategies to enable all pupils to develop their capacities as successful learners, confident individuals. responsible citizens and effective contributors.
+We promote active learning strategies to enable all pupils to develop their capacities as successful learners, confident individuals, responsible citizens and effective contributors.
 Many subject areas overlap and are integrated with each other.
-You can read more about the Broad General Education and see the experiences and outcomes for each curricular area at https://education.gov.scot/scottish-education-system/Broad%20general%20education
+You can read more about the Broad General Education and see the experiences and outcomes the Broad General Education and see the experiences and outcomes for each curricular area at https://education.gov.scot/scottish-education-system/Broad%20general%20education